Rechel02/College-Bus-Transport-Administration/README.md

 # Bus-Management
-website on Bus
+Website on Bus Transport Management.
-check out readme pdf in the files
+For further details check out the readme pdf in the files.